Sharath15eUR/Poovanna/Linux-Training-Program/Module 3.md

         # Check if the file already exists in the backup directory
         if [ -e "$BACKUP_DIR/$FILE_NAME" ]; then
-            # Overwrite file if it is older than the source file using timestamps
+            # Overwrite file if it is older than the source file using timestamps, by using -nt or newerthan option
             if [ "$FILE" -nt "$BACKUP_DIR/$FILE_NAME" ]; then
                 cp "$FILE" "$BACKUP_DIR"
                 ((BACKUP_COUNT++))